dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 Calls between .NET and JavaScript require additional overhead because:

-* By default, calls are asynchronous.
+* Calls are asynchronous.
-* By default, parameters and return values are JSON-serialized to provide an easy-to-understand conversion mechanism between .NET and JavaScript types.
+* Parameters and return values are JSON-serialized to provide an easy-to-understand conversion mechanism between .NET and JavaScript types.

 Additionally for server-side Blazor apps, these calls are passed across the network.